cl-model-languages/cl-prolog2/README.md

   for academic purpose.
 Claiming to be fast, but the [benchmark](http://www.picat-lang.org/bprolog/performance.htm) was taken many years ago.
+* [GNU Prolog](http://www.gprolog.org/) is a prolog compiler that compiles Prolog to a native assembly and generates a standalone executable.

 Recently, many prolog systems contain an interface to constraint/linear programming solvers.
 Also, with tabling semantics (basically a form of automated memoization), certain programs